markets/invisible_captcha/README.md

 [![Gem Version](https://badge.fury.io/rb/invisible_captcha.svg)](http://badge.fury.io/rb/invisible_captcha) [![Build Status](https://travis-ci.org/markets/invisible_captcha.svg)](https://travis-ci.org/markets/invisible_captcha)

-Simple and flexible spam protection solution for Rails applications.
-Based on the `honeypot` strategy to provide a better user experience.
+> Simple and flexible spam protection solution for Rails applications.

+It is based on the `honeypot` strategy to provide a better user experience.
+It also provides a time-sensitive form submission.

 **Background**

-The strategy is based on adding an input field into the form that:
+The strategy is about adding an input field into the form that:

 * shouldn't be visible by the real users
 * should be left empty by the real users
 * will most be filled by spam bots

 ## Installation

+Invisible Captcha is tested against Rails `>= 3.2` and Ruby `>= 1.9.3`.

 Add this line to you Gemfile: